franciscogallom/shophender/README.md

 ## User Story

 A user can enter the store, register, browse the different products, go to their details, add and remove products from the cart and make a purchase.
+When the latter happens, the purchase is stored in the database and feedback is given on the order number.

 ## Firebase